 All American Boys

 The newest addition to my list of must-reads, I read All American Boys this summer.
-As this post is being written, America is struggling, trying to find balance between Black and Blue, and, hopefully, learning that togetherness is far better than separation.
-Authors Jason Reynolds and Brendan Kiely tell the story of one event, through the perspective of two boys: one black, one white.
+As this post is being written, America is struggling, trying to find a balance between Black and Blue, and, hopefully, learning that togetherness is far better than separation.
+Authors Jason Reynolds and Brendan Kiely tell the story of one event through the perspective of two boys: one black, one white.
 When black teen Rashad was beaten by a white police officer for a crime he didn’t commit, a crime that actually never happened, his white schoolmate, Quinn, silently witnessed the beating.
-What followed is a story-telling method that changes perspective each chapter between the two boys, as they live the aftermath of the beating.
+What followed is a story-telling method that changes the perspective of each chapter between the two boys as they live the aftermath of the beating.
 Directly addressing how classmates, teammates, family, and friends are affected by the unjust tragedy, this book opened my eyes at precisely the right time.
 The story is gripping.
 The characters are believable.
 The truth is undeniable.

 More Julieverse Book Lists